mtorials/dial-phone/README.md

 ### Invite Listener and Join

-This example listenns for an invite event and joins it.
+This example listens for an invite event and joins the room.

 ```kotlin
 class InviteListener : ListenerAdapter() {